-Countdown to 2030 Country profiles for early childhood development (17)
+Countdown to 2030 Country profiles for early childhood development (18)

-Country profiles, available for 197 countries, summarize 42 indicators that are relevant for early childhood development.
-The profiles are updated regularly and they are a useful resource to inform advocacy, programming and accountability in countries.
+The country profiles provide data on multiple indicators relevant for advancing nurturing care for early childhood development.
+Available for over 195 countries and in multiple languages, they are updated annually and are a useful resource to inform advocacy, programming and accountability in countries.

-FORTHCOMING RESOURCES
+FORTHCOMING RESOURCE